 As you embark upon radiotherapy, pop the kettle on, make a nice cup of (green) tea and take a look at my list of do’s and don’t’s for radiotherapy:

 1. During the course of your treatment you may want to change from an underwire bra to a non-wire bra, no bra or sports bra.
 This is to prevent any friction from the wire causing you discomfort.
 If you think you’ll change to a different style of bra then it is worth shopping for the bras before treatment starts – once treatment begins it can get tiring and you may not feel up to shopping.
+And avoid one bras – the radiographers sometimes use marker pens on your chest during the session and then can mark your bra.

 3. Use gentle soaps in the bath and shower.
 Consider paraben free or organic ranges if you want to use something particularly gentle and free of chemicals.